 DENVER — At the end of Mike Shanahan’s draining downer of a day, where he genuinely looked physically and emotionally shot atop the podium, the coach was offered up an easy alibi for his team’s Mile High meltdown.

 “Mike, you coached at this elevation for a long time.
 Do you think it affected your defense at all on those long, hurry-up drives?”

-Shanahan didn’t go there because, down deep, the man whose Super Bowl victories here now seem
+Shanahan didn’t go there because, down deep, the man whose Super Bowl victories here now seem so last millennium knew:

 It wasn’t the altitude; it was the ineptitude.

 “We let ourselves down and we let our city down,” Pierre Garcon said, forgetting to mention pro football, a nation and very likely humanity.

 Denver delivered one of the most devastating second-half beatdowns in recent NFL memory, a 21-point blitz spanning just eight minutes of the third and fourth quarters, 38 points total over the final, dizzying 23 minutes.